flightphp/docs/content/en/awesome-plugins/awesome_plugins.md

 - [Wruczek/PHP-File-Cache](/awesome-plugins/php-file-cache) - Light, simple and standalone PHP in-file caching class

+## CLI

+CLI applications are a great way to interact with your application.
+You can use them to generate controllers, display all routes, and more.

+- [flightphp/runway](/awesome-plugins/runway) - Runway is a CLI application that helps you manage your Flight applications.

 ## Cookies

 Cookies are a great way to store small bits of data on the client side.
 They can be used to store user preferences, application settings, and more.